-Carolyn Barron, L.ac
+Carolyn Barron, CHinese medical Physician

 The defining question of my life has always been how do we - individually and as a culture by and large - decondition the noxious knots that industrialization, capitalism, and culture have wound deep within the body and spirit?
 Before I encountered the Tao and traditional Chinese medicine, I examined this as a writer deeply entrenched in the Riot Grrrl movement and third-wave feminism.
 The crucial praxis of my work en masse has been a systemic inquiry of how to reject authority, trust your own senses, and recover the capacity to taste and feel and sense for yourself.
 My goal in both my personal development and my interpersonal work with patients is empowering the individual with the tools to recover authority over their own processes and regain autonomy over their own body.

 I am a licensed and California board certified acupuncturist, herbalist, and nutritionist based out of my hometown of Los Angeles.
 I went down this path because for-profit industrialized medicine made me feel hopeless and disenfranchised, and I longed for the tools to take care of myself and my community when the system failed to protect and sustain us.
 I have always been fervently motivated to shift the paradigms & politics of women's bodies, and bridge the chasm between body and spirit by re-acquainting women with the magic of their biology.
 I believe that medicine is a dynamic force that is ever-evolving, and I am comfortable fusing my western clinical experience with diverse fields of natural medicine to provide holistic primary care to my community.